 Great ad copywriters for hire are few and far between.
 The art of crafting advertising copy requires a deep understanding of what motivates people to take action.

 An advertising copywriter can create ads that will stimulate emotions in the viewer, leading to the delivery of the advertiser’s Most Wanted Response.

-This needs to be done with a skillful economy of words - in the case of advertising on Google or similar ad networks, like Yahoo, you have a very limited number of characters to catch a reader's attention and stimulate action.
+This needs to be done with a skillful economy of words.
+Understand that in the case of advertising on Google or similar ad networks, you have a very limited number of characters to catch a reader’s attention and stimulate action.

 The rules of ad copywriting can vary depending on the medium.
-However, there are a few fundamentals that apply to any successful ad, whether it be in print, online, on TV or on the radio.
+However, there are a few fundamentals that apply to any successful ad, be it print, online, on TV or on the radio.

-In 'soft sell' advertising, the Most Wanted Response may simply be more positive feelings toward your brand.
-In direct response ads, it's making a sale, then and there.
-Obviously, there can be many other Most Wanted Responses for an ad, such as filling out a survey or signing up for an email newsletter.
+In ‘soft sell’ advertising, the MWR may simply be more positive feelings toward your brand.
+In direct response ads, it’s making a sale, then and there.
+Obviously, there can be many other MWR for an ad, such as filling out a survey or signing up for an email newsletter.

 2. Benefits must come through loud and clear.
 Customers don’t care about the fact that your new widget comes in 626 different colors.
 They care that the range of colors you offer give them an unprecedented range of choices for self expression.